bitcoin-sv-specs/brfc-merchantapi/README.md

 #### Purpose:

 This endpoint is used to get the different policies quoted by a miner.
-It returns a [JSONEnvelope](https://github.com/bitcoin-sv-specs/brfc-misc/tree/master/jsonenvelope) with a payload that contains the policies used a specific BSV miner.
+It returns a [JSONEnvelope](https://github.com/bitcoin-sv-specs/brfc-misc/tree/master/jsonenvelope) with a payload that contains the policies used by a specific BSV miner.
 The purpose of the envelope is to ensure strict consistency in the message content for the purpose of signing responses.
-This is a superset of the fee quote service.
+This is a superset of the fee quote service, as it also includes information on DSNT IP addresses and miner policies.

 #### Request: